-Maca is an adatogen root that has itself "adapted" to poor soils and colder climates that exist at high altitudes.
-Adaptogens help the body "adapt" to stress and are substances specifically known to affect one or more areas that include sexual virility, athletic ability, heightened energy and physical beauty.
+Maca is an adaptogen root that has itself "adapted" to poor soils and colder climates that exist at high altitudes.
+Adaptogens help the body "adapt" to stress and are substances specifically known to affect one or more areas that include sexual virility, athletic stamina, heightened energy and physical beauty.

 They allow your body to naturally regulate itself by normalizing over-activity or under-activity of the organs and glands.

 Many refer to maca as the "Peruvian ginseng" for its energizing effects

 as a natural stimulant.
 Like other adaptogens, maca is also an